fmbot-discord/docs/docs/commands/tracks.md

 Parameters:

-* Amount - Number of scrobbles.
-Can only be between 1 and 10.
-Defaults to 5.
 * User - A Last.FM username or a user in your server.

 !!! note "Examples"
     `.r`

     `.recent`

-    `.recent 10`

-    `.recent 5 user`

 ---
 ### .toptracks (`.tt`)